User personalization layer

 Leave Windows updates disabled.
 The user personalization layer installer disables Windows updates on the image.
 Leave the updates disabled.

-The image is ready for you to upload into the Full Configuration management interface.
+The image is ready for you to upload into Studio.

-In the Full Configuration interface, follow the steps to create a machine catalog.
+In Studio, follow the steps to create a machine catalog.
 Use the following options during catalog creation:

 Select Machine Management and set it to Machines that are power managed.
 For example, virtual machines or blade PCs.